andredumas/techan.js/README.md

 HEAD of master will contain unstable features under development.
 They may not always be compatible with all the examples.
 I will attempt to keep the release tags functional together with correctly referenced examples.

-### Docker (Experimental)
+### Docker

 Run techan.js in a consistent environment using Docker.
-This is experimental and for now is only used to assist debugging environment build issues.
+To see the examples, all submodules are required (recursive clone or update, init) locally.

 **NOTE:** On build the project is copied into the docker image and as such any changes made will not be refreshed into a running container.